MicrosoftDocs/VBA-Docs/api/Project.application.addsitecolumn.md

 The  **AddDurationColumns** macro adds task duration and baseline duration to the list of available columns in the SharePoint task list (see Figure 1).

+> [!NOTE]
- **Note**  After you run the  **AddDurationColumns** macro, you must save the project in Project Professional to synchronize your changes with the SharePoint task list.
+> After you run the  **AddDurationColumns** macro, you must save the project in Project Professional to synchronize your changes with the SharePoint task list.